CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 We have measured $\Omega_b \simeq 0.05$ and $\Omega_M \simeq 0.3$, so about 18% of the mass budget.
 We measure this via
 1. The baryon loading effect of the [[CMB#CMB power spectrum|CMB power spectrum]] (see [[Cosmology - Questions#129|Q129]]) via the difference between the first and second peaks.
-2. Big bang nucleosynthesis and the abundance of primordial elements, finds consistent baryon fraction with CMB.
+2. [[BBN#BBN|Big bang nucleosynthesis]] and the abundance of primordial elements, finds consistent baryon fraction with CMB.
+Point of confusion: Why do we measure things close to the big bang if we want to constrain the baryon fraction $\Omega_b$ now (redshift 0)?
    ![[BBN.png|300]]

 **Where are the bulk of the baryons in our Universe?**